Berkeley Tool Lending Library

 help_outlineWhat are the operating hours of the Berkeley Tool Lending Library?

-help_outlineIs there a membership fee to use the Berkeley Tool Lending Library?
+help_outlineIs there a membership fee to borrow tools?

-No, the membership fee to use the Berkeley Tool Lending Library is free.
+No, there is no membership fee to borrow tools from the Berkeley Tool Lending Library; membership is free.

 help_outlineWhat types of tools can I borrow from the library?

-The Berkeley Tool Lending Library offers a variety of tools including power tools, woodworking tools, and gardening tools.
+You can borrow a variety of tools including power tools, woodworking tools, and gardening tools from the Berkeley Tool Lending Library.

-help_outlineHow can I find more information about the Berkeley Tool Lending Library?
+help_outlineHow can I contact the Berkeley Tool Lending Library?

-You can find more information about the Berkeley Tool Lending Library on their website at http://www.berkeleypubliclibrary.org/.
+You can contact the Berkeley Tool Lending Library by calling (510) 981-6101 or visiting their website at http://www.berkeleypubliclibrary.org/.

-help_outlineWhat is the Google rating for the Berkeley Tool Lending Library?
+help_outlineWhat is the Google rating of the Berkeley Tool Lending Library?

 The Berkeley Tool Lending Library has a Google rating of 4.6 out of 5 based on 58 reviews.